-Table 4.
-Durker Coast CAC Site Name Durham Coast SAC List of interest Annex I habitats that are a primary reason for selection of this site features Vegetated sea cliffs of the Atlantic and Baltic coasts.
+l able 4.
+Durch are Coast CAC Site Name Durham Coast SAC List of interest Annex I habitats that are a primary reason for selection of this site features Vegetated sea cliffs of the Atlantic and Baltic coasts.
 The Durham Coast is the only example of vegetated sea cliffs on Magnesian limestone exposures in the UK.
 These cliffs extend along the North Sea coast for over 20 km from South Shields southwards to Blackhall Rocks.
 Their vegetation is unique in the British Isles and consists of a complex mosaic of paramaritime, mesotrophic and calcicolous grasslands, tall-herb fen, seepage flushes and wind-pruned scrub.
 Within these habitats rare species of contrasting phytogeographic distributions often grow together forming unusual and species-rich communities of high scientific interest.
 The communities present on the sea cliffs are largely maintained by natural processes including exposure to sea spray, erosion and slippage of the soft Magnesian limestone bedrock and overlying glacial drifts, as well as localised flushing by calcareous water.
 Vegetated sea cliffs range from vertical cliffs in the north with scattered vegetated ledges, to the Magnesian limestone grassland slopes of the south.
 Parts of the site are managed as National Nature Reserve, and plans provide for the non- interventionist management of the vegetated cliffs.
-The majority of the site is in public ownership and an agreed management plan is being developed ) / I I III to protect nature conservation interests.
-Vulnerability Trampling and nutrient enrichment of accessible cliff top habitats through 5 recreational use.
-Potential for Part of the Durham Coast SAC is situated as close as 1km from Hartlepool adverse borough's northern boundary.
-Major housing development on or near the effects northern boundary could potentially have an adverse effect on site integrity 0 110 through increased dog fouling contamination and vegetation trampling.
-Condition It is underlain by one SSSI - Durham Coast, comprising of 37 units.
+The majority of the site is in public ownership and an agreed management plan is being developed Mode and bility to protect nature conservation interests.
+Vulnerability Trampling and nutrient enrichment of accessible cliff top habitats through Detential for Port of the Durbary Coast CAC is situated as along as Alira from Hartlereal Potential for Part of the Durham Coast SAC is situated as close as 1km from Hartlepool adverse effects borough's northern boundary.
+Major housing development on or near the enecis northern boundary could potentially have an adverse effect on site integrity Condition through increased dog fouling contamination and vegetation trampling.
+It is underlain by one SSSI - Durham Coast, comprising of 37 units.
 23 are status of in Favourable condition and 14 are in Unfavourable-Recovering underlying condition.
 Internet link given in Appendix 1.
 The units are littoral sediment, SSSIs littoral rock and calcareous grassland.
 Hartlepool's Site is 1km away from Hartlepool boundary.
 The Durham Coast SAC relationship to covers the vegetated sea cliffs and an area of shore that extends beyond European Site the Mean High Water mark.
-A public footpath runs along the top of the cliffs but outside the SAC boundary and due to this site management trampling of sensitive cliff vegetation is minimised.
+A public footpath runs along the top of the Luiopean Sile cliffs but outside the SAC boundary and due to this site management trampling of sensitive cliff vegetation is minimised.
 Additional trampling from 'new' users will likewise be managed.
 Trampling impacts on intertidal areas are unlikely to be significant given the dynamic nature of this environment.
 The area is already well used by dog walkers and the potential adverse biological effects of dog faeces are managed by a series of Council run dog waste bins.
 There are a number of regularly emptied dog waste bins at the Crimdon Dene car parking area (managed by Durham CC).
 LSE to habitats is assessed as unlikely.
 This issue is covered in more detail in the Appropriate Assessment below.
-No studies have been done to assess overall use by dog walkers or the split between on and off lead and on and off path. on and on icad and on and on pain.
+No studies have been done to assess overall use by dog walkers or the split between on and off lead and on and off path.
+1 on and on load and on and on pain